Politics & Government

 The library is Princeton's third-largest municipal expenditure, behind only the Police Department and Public Works/Sewer.
 The town's total proposed library funding for 2026 is $4.98 million — including a dedicated library tax levy of $3.82 million, representing 8.86 percent of the total municipal tax levy, plus an additional $1.15 million from the municipal operating budget.
 That brings the library's overall share of the tax levy to approximately 11.5 percent, or about $600 annually for the average household, according to the council statement.

-Beyond direct funding, the town subsidizes 50 employee parking permits at the Spring Street garage at an estimated cost of $108,000 annually, and underwrites the library's two-hour free parking validation system at $150,000 per year — neither figure included in the proposed budget totals, the statement said.
+Beyond direct funding, the town subsidizes 50 employee parking permits at the Spring Street garage at an estimated cost of $108,000 annually and underwrites the library's two-hour free parking validation system at $150,000 per year — neither figure included in the proposed budget totals, the statement said.

 At the library's Board of Trustees meeting last week, municipal officials presented two parking-related options for closing the $149,000 gap, according to TAPinto.
 Under the first, the library would end free two-hour parking for all cardholders at the adjacent Spring Street garage — owned and operated by the town — and the municipality would increase the library's budget by $149,000.
 Under the second option, the library would retain free parking for Princeton residents only, eliminating it for non-residents, with the municipality increasing funding by approximately $50,000.

 Municipal officials said they held extensive discussions with library leadership, including a two-hour working session in March, exploring options including fundraising, strategic use of endowment funds, operational efficiencies, and revenue enhancements.
-Both sides agreed the municipality would collect parking validation data — but after last Friday's library board meeting, the board indicated it no longer wished to discuss those options, according to the council statement.
+Both sides agreed the municipality would collect parking validation data — but after last Friday's board meeting, the library indicated it no longer wished to discuss those options, according to the council statement.

 The library also holds an endowment of more than $17 million, from which it draws approximately 4.5 percent annually, used exclusively for collections and programs rather than general operations — a discretionary decision made by the Library Friends and Foundation, the council statement said.
 Last week, the Friends and Foundation distributed an advocacy mailer requesting the 3 percent budget increase.

-“The Municipality fully recognizes and values the library’s vital role in the community and takes pride in its contributions.
-At the same time, we have a responsibility to ensure fiscal fairness for taxpayers and to ask the difficult but necessary questions that come with that responsibility,” the statement read.
+"The Municipality fully recognizes and values the library's vital role in the community and takes pride in its contributions," the council statement read.
+"At the same time, we have a responsibility to ensure fiscal fairness for taxpayers and to ask the difficult but necessary questions that come with that responsibility."

 Princeton Council is expected to vote on the 2026 budget at its April 27 meeting.